hashicorp/consul/test/load/terraform/README.md

 consul_ami_id        = "ami-016d80ff5472346f0"
 ```

-If `consul_version` or `consul_download_url` is not set within the Terraform variables it will default to utilizing Consul 1.9.0

-4. AWS Variables are set off of environment variables.
+5. AWS Variables are set off of environment variables.
 Make sure to export necessary variables [shown here](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#environment-variables).
-5. Run `terraform plan -var-file=vars.tfvars`, and then `terraform apply -var-file=vars.tfvars` when ready.
+6. Run `terraform plan -var-file=vars.tfvars`, and then `terraform apply -var-file=vars.tfvars` when ready.
-6. Upon completion k6 should run and push metrics to the desired Datadog dashboard.
+7. Upon completion k6 should run and push metrics to the desired Datadog dashboard.

-# Customization
+## Customization
 All customization for infrastructure that is available can be found by looking through the `variables.tf` file.

-# How to SSH
+## How to SSH
 After `terraform apply` is run Terraform should create a `keys/` directory which will give access to all instances created.
 For example, `ssh -i "keys/[cluster-name]-spicy-banana.pem" ubuntu@[IPADDRESS]`